 4. Use Of Distance To Your Advantage

-You will notice Wing Chun practitioners like to be close to the opponent.
+You will notice Wing Chun practitioners like to be close to their opponents.
 This is due to the nature of the technique.

 The closeness to the opponent increases the effectiveness of your blows and kicks.
 This way you get to disarm them in time and pin them down.
 Even against armed opponents, Wing Chun is still deadly.